Sorry, you need to enable JavaScript to visit this website.

 R-1 and R-2 zones: agriculture, artist studio, camping, community solar facility, vehicle parking, storage, NOT residential

-Conditions for Residential Use Existing lot of 450 sq. ft. or more; the lot is on an alley of 24 ft. wide minimum, or 15 ft. minimum within 300 ft. of a public street
+Matter-of-right: the lot is on an alley of 24 ft. wide minimum, or 15 ft. minimum within 300 ft. of a public street; special exception for smaller alleys

-Maximum Height 20 feet; no penthouse permitted
+Maximum Height 20 ft.; no penthouse permitted 22 ft.; no penthouse permitted

 Estimated Number of Alley Lots by ANC: